-Around September, with autumn approaching, we start to notice a sudden dip in temperature and we know that the colder and wetter weather is well and truly on its way.
 Many patients feel that the cold weather makes their joint and muscle pain worse, particularly knees, hips and lower back.
-Many patients feel that their pain is worse during the autumn and winter months than it is during the warmer summer months.
+Many patients strongly believe that their pain is significantly worse during the autumn and winter months than during the warmer summer months.

-In this blog we will look at some of the evidence for and against this phenomenon and give you some tips on how to deal with it.
+In this blog we will look at some of the science and the evidence to try and explain this phenomenon and give you some tips on how to deal with it.

 Further to this discussion, if the outside cold temperature is the direct cause of pain, we would expect to see greater levels of reported musculoskeletal pain in colder countries and less in countries with warmer climate.
 Studies into global prevalence of pain show Australia, America, Spain and Mexico coming highest in overall levels of pain reporting whilst countries with a cooler climate such as Norway, Finland, Poland and the UK showing significantly lower levels of reported pains overall (GSK Global Pain Index 2017 Global Research Report).